jslarve/SQLiteDriverDemo/README.md

 mem.Data.sql is the INSERT of 500 rows of data.

 There is a max of 500 inserts that you can do in one SQLite command.
 But you can do multiple executions to get more data in there.

+NOTE: This demo ships with a newer version of sqlite than ships with Clarion.
+The shipping one will still work, but it's from 2012 and there are a lot more features in the newest.